-In that book, Camp suggests that every salesperson, before entering into a negotiation, should “blank slate.”
+In that book, Camp suggests that every salesperson should have a “blank slate before entering into a negotiation.”

-Essentially, take a deep breath and let go of all opinions, biases, emotions, and pre-conceived notions about how the negotiations should go.
+Take a deep breath and let go of all opinions, biases, emotions, and preconceived notions about how the negotiations should go.

-“Your ability to blank slate is directly related to your ability to rid yourself of expectations and assumptions, two very bad words in my system of negotiation.”
+“Your ability to blank slate is directly related to your ability to rid yourself of expectations and assumptions, two very bad words in my negotiation system.”

 Because expectations and emotions add an unnecessary wild card to the negotiation table — if you’re too emotional, you might make a bad deal… if you’re frustrated from something that happened earlier, you might lose your patience… if you’re too opinionated and outspoken, you might miss out on getting vital information from the buyer or seller.

-So before you negotiate, take a deep breath and remind yourself that you don’t need this deal and that you’re just going to see how things go.
+So before you negotiate, take a deep breath and remind yourself that you don’t need this deal and will just see how things go.

 There’ll be many more deals in the future.